KaimeraWorks/Phaseworld-Pioneer/README.md

 		So weapons and effects are custom classes that load these resources which can be edited outside of Godot engine.
 Resources can also be used for the in game library/codex info.

+			Partially done for effects.
+Next is weapons.
+Note: bug with charged attack, seems to leave behind a sprite?

-		Remove unecessary class_name and other type specification done to make autocomplete visible, since that's just janky anyway.
+		Remove unnecessary class_name and other type specification done to make autocomplete visible, since that's just janky anyway.
 Instead rely on class type asserts to guarantee that function calls and variable accesses missing in autocomplete are valid.
 Those asserts can use class_names.
 Otherwise, use them exclusively for interfaces.

+			Might be done, need to review.

 		Effect management

 			Autoload?
 Inner classes of an effect manager class?

 			First effect: Light of the Nexus - prevents light energy drain, for use in arena

+			Implemented as a "handler" that can be applied as a node to any object.
+Should probably use this paradigm for all similar use cases.

 		Start making base classes